snap-one/docs-driverworks-api/source/includes/8_file/_16-UNZIP.md

 ## UnZip
 Function for extracting files from a .zip archive.
 This API enables Lua drivers to extract one, or more, files from a .zip archive.
-See [https://en.wikipedia.org/wiki/ZIP\_(file\_format)][1]

 _This API was introduced in O.S.
 Release 3.3.0._